 The burning furnace smell usually goes away within a couple of hours, once the dust has burned off of the heating unit.
 However, it can linger for a couple days depending on the amount of dust.
 If the “heater smell” gets too bad, open the windows and let the odor dissipate.
 Keep the heater running through this to get the smell out as quickly as possible.

 If the odors linger for a long time after opening the windows, check your air filters and schedule an air duct cleaning if necessary.

 - Never store combustible materials near your home’s furnace.

-- Keep the area around the furnace clear.
+- Keep the area around the heating and air condition unit clear.
 This means no bikes leaning against it or cardboard boxes stacked up.

-- If your home’s smoke detector or carbon monoxide alarm goes off after turning on the heater, get out immediately and call for help.
+- If your home’s smoke detector or carbon monoxide alarm goes off after turning on the heater, get out immediately and call the fire department for help.

 - Likewise, call your utility provider if you smell natural gas.

-Avoid the nasty “fall furnace” smell by having your air ducts cleaned before turning the furnace on for the first time.
-This will have the added benefit of improving your home’s indoor air quality.
+Avoid the nasty “new furnace smell” by having your air ducts and furnace filter cleaned before turning the furnace on for the first time.
+This will improve your home’s indoor air quality and protect you against that burning smell from the furnace vent.
 Also, inspecting your air filters and changing them monthly can help with both air quality and avoiding excess dust in the ducts.

 Autumn is when you want to smell pumpkin spice, apple cider, and crackling fires, not the smell of burning dust.
 If you’re smelling burning when the heater starts, don’t be too concerned.
 It’s a common issue, and rarely causes serious problems.